 Each year, UEPG collates best available aggregates production data from all over Europe.
 While UEPG data quality improves year-on-year, it is still based for some smaller countries on best estimates; overall it is believed to be the most authoritative data available for the aggregates industry.

-Figure 1 summarises the 2018 national production tonnages by country and by type of aggregates for all 39 countries.
-In 2018, Russia was the largest, producing 736 million tonnes (mt), followed by Germany with 597 mt and Turkey at 430 mt; the next three were France at 429 mt, Poland at 320 mt and UK at 276 mt.
-At the other end of the scale were the small countries, namely North Macedonia, Luxembourg, Iceland, Montenegro, and Malta, with a production less than 5mt each.
+Figure 1 summarises the 2019 national production tonnages by country and by type of aggregates for all 42 countries.
+In 2019, Russia was the largest, producing 723 million tonnes (mt), with Germany at 580mt and France at 399mt, followed by Poland and UK, both on 272mt, and Turkey at 220mt.
+At the other end of the scale were the small countries, namely North Macedonia, Luxembourg, Iceland, Montenegro and Malta, each with a production of less than 5mt.

-Figure 2 shows the national 2018 production data expressed in tonnes/capita (t/c) across Europe, which includes exports (mainly from Norway) but excludes imports.
-This data varies by national climate, terrain, state of economy and building tradition, being highest in Norway at 23 t/c, followed by Finland and Estonia at 13.9 t/c and 13.4 t/c respectively.
+Figure 2 shows the national 2019 production data expressed in tonnes/capita (t/c) across Europe, which includes exports (mainly from Norway) but excludes imports.
+This data varies by national ambient climate, terrain, state of economy and building tradition, being highest in Norway at 23 t/c, followed by Finland and Estonia at 13.9 t/c and 13.4 t/c respectively.
 At the other end of the scale were Italy, Turkey, North Macedonia, Ukraine and Moldova, all with less than 3 t/c.
 The 2019 average for the EU27+UK+EFTA countries was 5.6 t/c.
 This contrasts the record of 7.2 t/c enjoyed before the financial crisis of 2006, the biggest ensuing declines being in Greece, Ireland, Italy, Spain and Portugal.

-Figure 3 presents the interesting relationship between economic developments, expressed as GDP/capita, and aggregates production in tonnes/capita.
-In this graph, the data for each country is represented by a blue dot, and the trend line illustrates the best fit curve.
+Figure 3 presents the interesting relationship between economic development, expressed at GDP/capita, and aggregates production in tonnes/capita.
+In this graph, the data for each country is represented by a blue dot, and the red trend line illustrates the best fit curve.
 The graph illustrates that the production in tonnes per capita increases almost linearly as the GDP per capita increases.
-This is good news for the aggregates industry as long as European economic growth continues, so will aggregates demand.
+This is good news for the aggregates industry; as European economic growth continues, so will aggregates demand.
 As a corollary, aggregates are indeed necessary for economic growth.